Can Cats Eat Strawberries?

 Also, when feeding a strawberry to a young cat, dice the berry into extra small pieces so they can comfortably enjoy their fruit without the risk of choking.

 Following a kitten feeding chart can help you figure out how much food to give your pet and provide your kitten with a healthy start in life.
-Having kitten insurance can also help you take care of your new kitty.
+Having kitten insurance can also help you afford the best care for your new kitty.
 With pet insurance you feel good about, you can rest assured all your eligible costs are covered in case of a future accident or illness.

 What other fruits are safe for cats?